bxparks/rpn83p/docs/DEVELOPER.md

 - There are no dedicated keys on the 83+/84+ related to BASE functions, so I have to place all of them under the BASE soft menu.
-- The BASE menu folder has too many functions, 8 rows, which can be hard to navigate.
+- The BASE menu folder has a lot of functions.
-    - But a flat hierarchy seemed preferable to nested subfolders which can be even more annoying to navigate.
+    - Initially, I placed all of them in a flat hierarchy, across 8 rows.
+Over time, I found that it was hard to navigate a menu folder with more than about 4 rows because it was hard to remember how to get back to Row 1.
+    - I resisted reorganizing them into a nested subfolders structure, but subfolders seemed to offer a better UI experience.
 - The A-F digits for HEX numbers require the use of the ALPHA shift key, because there isn't any way to expose them through unshifted keys.
     - The 83+/84+ has only 5 buttons across for the soft menu, so it didn't make